Making a Processing Pipeline Observable: Region Manifests, Skip Gates, and Ghost Overlays

 }

-Bracket lines show the ±tolerance around each region's Y baseline.
-Drag the slider up and the brackets widen — more items will group into the same visual line.
-Drag down and they tighten.
-The effect is visible on the current page data before any re-extraction fires.
+Bracket lines show the tolerance band around each region's Y baseline.
+Drag the slider up and the brackets widen, so more items will group into the same text band.
+Drag down and they narrow.
+The effect is visible on the current page without firing re-extraction.

 }